 Custom created mouthguards are crafted using a special machine that tracks the movements of your jaw.
 While you sleep, the mouthguards work at realigning your jaw and over time, they can permanently align your jaw to its optimal position.
 Full mouth restoration is an option for some patients.
 Full mouth restoration may be best suited for patients whose TMD cannot be treated with traditional mouthguards, or who have additional cosmetic concerns.

-and have extensive experience in helping to reduce pain and perfect your smile.
+Our doctors have extensive experience in helping to reduce pain and perfect your smile.
 We will work closely with you to determine the treatment plan that is most ideally suited to your individual needs.